Home

 All the details about how to apply and what supporting documents are needed can be found in our enrollment packet.

-To read up on the application process, you may view or download a .PDF file of the CETP enrollment packet by clicking here.
-To apply, just print out and complete the application form and mail it to CETP, 3800 NE 72nd Avenue, Portland, OR 97213.
+You may review or download the CETP Information Packet from here.
+To apply, open the packet and save it to your desktop.
+Complete the saved application forms and contract, saving them again whenever you make a change.
+Print and mail the completed packet and contract to CETP, 3800 NE 72nd Avenue, Portland, OR 97213.
 You may mail the required transcripts and other documentation separately.
 However, for your application to be official, you must include a check for the enrollment fee of $500.
-This fee is included as part of the $2,500 (two semester) or $1800 (one semester)program fee, and is fully refundable up until the beginning of June.
+This fee is included as part of your applicable program fee, and is fully refundable up until the beginning of June.

-CETP can often make mid-year placements.
 Before you decide "it's too late," email us and let us know when and where you'd like to go, and we'll let you know what vacancies we have available.
+Schools contact us throughout the academic year with a sudden need for teachers.

 Doctor's Letter